Step 1 – Know Your Financing Options

 After closing (in less than 24 hours), the homebuyer will have one last chance to walk around the property.
 They can search for issues in need of fixing.
-After that, there’s a laundry list of paperwork to legally transfer ownership of the property to the homebuyer.
+After that, there’s a laundry list of paperwork to transfer ownership of the property to the homebuyer legally.
 After that, the property is theirs.

 Step 8 - After Purchasing Your House